Open Smart Grid Protocol: Protocol layers and features

 The intermediate layers of the OSGP stack leverage the ISO/IEC 14908 control networking standard, a field-proven multi-application widely used in smart grid, smart city, and smart building applications with more than 100 million devices deployed worldwide.
 ISO/IEC 14908 is highly optimized for efficient, reliable, and scalable control networking applications.
 The low overhead of ISO/IEC 14908 enables it to deliver high performance without requiring high bandwidth.

 Since it builds on ISO/IEC 14908, which is media independent, OSGP has the possibility to be used with any current or future physical media.
 OSGP today uses ETSI TS 103 908 (PowerLine Telecommunications) as its physical layer.
 Although a new standard, products that conform to ETSI TS 103 908 prior to its formal adoption have been on the market for many years, with over 40 million smart meter and grid devices deployed.

 In 2020, IEC approved and published an International Standard (IEC 62056-8-8) defining the OSGP Communication Profile for the DLMS/COSEM suite of standards.

 In addition, CEN/CENELEC approved and published a standard (CLC/TS 50586) for OSGP that describes its data interface model, application-level communication, management functionalities, and security mechanism for the exchange of data with smart-grid devices.

 Both of these standards were part of the outcomes of the EU Smart Metering Mandate M/441 and its decision identifying OSGP as one of the protocols that can be used for Smart Metering deployments in Europe.

-In is also important to define interoperability between information systems and applications, and this needs to be ensured independent of the physical layers.
+It is also important to define interoperability between information systems and applications, and this needs to be ensured independent of the physical layers.
 This is achieved using NTA 8150, which defines APIs higher level web services protocols (e.g. SOAP and xml).
 The NTA 8150 consists of two parts; 1) System Software API, description of the architecture and the API for AMI; 2) API usage per use case, description for specific AMI use cases, as examples.